How Much Does Solar Cost?

 Solar is one of the most attractive home improvement projects out there.
 Especially when evaluating various options from a Return-On-Investment (ROI) perspective.

 A typical system will pay for itself in 5 -7 years and almost always yields an internal rate of return (IRR) of over 12%.
 Most homeowners would be hard pressed to find a safer and better performing investment than solar.

-Homeowner Owns Solar Equipment and Receives Tax Credit:
+Homeowner Owns Solar System and Receives All Tax Incentives:

 The Cost of Doing Nothing

 A homeowner that pays $120 per month for electricity today will spend over $79,000* over the next 25 years to power their home.
 The same homeowner could purchase solar and save 75% over the next 25 years.
 The choice is yours.

 *Calculated using historical PG&E rate increases over the last twenty years.